Frequently Asked Questions

 How much do you charge per session?

-I offer a FREE initial meeting (30-40 minutes).
-This is to get to know each other and see whether we could work together.
-Choosing a therapist is important: as in any relationship, we need to be a good fit.
+I would be happy to arrange an initial meeting, to get to know each other, and see whether we could work together.
+Choosing the right therapist is important: as in any relationship, we need to be a good enough fit.

 Whilst I am working towards UKCP registration as a supervisor, I can offer low-cost supervision to counsellors, psychotherapists, and anyone working in the caring professions.
 Please contact me for details.